Corybas carsei

-Corybas carsei, commonly known as the swamp helmet orchid, is a species of terrestrial orchid endemic to New Zealand.
-It is found only in Whangamarino Wetland in the Waikato District, where the population of fewer than 250 plants is critically endangered.
+Corybas carsei, commonly known as the swamp helmet orchid, is a species of terrestrial orchid endemic to the North Island of New Zealand.
+It is found only in Whangamarino Wetland in the Waikato District, where the population of fewer than 250 plants and is assessed as "Critically Endangered".

 Description

 This small orchid grows from a single leaf 10–25 mm long, and flowers in September to November.
 Its single flower stands only 1– 3 cm tall, and has a hooded appearance as the maroon uppermost sepal hides most of the petals.
 Its petals are white with a maroon base and 8–10 pink/maroon stripes.
 Its seed capsule is 5–6 cm tall, and contains dust-like seeds dispersed by the wind.
 Like other orchids, the seeds have no food reserves and need a symbiotic fungus to provide the energy to germinate.

 Taxonomy

-Corybas carsei was described by Thomas Cheeseman in 1912, and named Corysanthes carsei after schoolteacher Harry Carse who, with Blen Matthews, collected the type specimen from swamps near Lake Tangonge, Kaitaia.
+Corybas carsei was first described by Thomas Cheeseman in 1912, and named Corysanthes carsei after schoolteacher Harry Carse who, with Blen Matthews, collected the type specimen from swamps near Lake Tangonge, Kaitaia.
 It was moved to the genus Corybas (a senior synonym) in 1945.
 A 2002 revision of Corybas split it into numerous genera and placed this species in the genus Anzybas, but this is not widely accepted.